-GrandSPAN is a new 2D multi-client seismic program that will tie existing ION BasinSPAN programs in the area and provide a contiguous regional seismic dataset in excess of 20,000 km across offshore northeast Canada.
+GrandSPAN is a new 2D multi-client seismic program that will tie existing ION BasinSPAN programs in the area and provide a continuous regional seismic dataset in excess of 20,000 km across offshore northeast Canada.
 A primary objective is to provide a calibrated regional correlation across multiple sub-basins for upcoming license rounds.

 The first phase of GrandSPAN will consist of approximately 10,000 km of data designed to tie with the existing ION LabradorSPAN, with a second phase of approximately 5000 km to the south planned for acquisition in 2019 to tie to the offshore Nova Scotia program NovaSPAN.